openid/federation-wallet/CONTRIBUTING.md

 # How to Contribute

+The OpenID Connect working group page is https://openid.net/wg/connect/.
+It describes how to participate in the working group.

 When contributing via GitHub, please adhere to the following guidelines:

 - **Issues**: Use the issue tracker to report problems or suggest enhancements.